CBI-PITT/stack_to_multiscale_ngff/README.md

 # '/path/to/output/multiscale.ome.zarr' # OME-NGFF standard
 ```

 Next we pass the output path.
 The OME-Zarr will be stored in this path.
 The default zarr storage structure is the zarr [NestedDirectoryStore](https://zarr.readthedocs.io/en/stable/api/storage.html#zarr.storage.NestedDirectoryStore) which is designated to conform with the [OME-NGFF standard](https://ngff.openmicroscopy.org/latest/#image-layout).
 For compatibility purposes, we recommend appending the extension  '.ome.zarr' which signals to down-stream applications how to understand the data.
-However, the extension 'omehans' can be used as an alternative which will store the data in a [H5_Nested_Store](https://github.com/CBI-PITT/zarr_stores/blob/main/zarr_stores/h5_nested_store.py) format which uses sharding to substantially reduce the number of files created.
+However, the extension 'omehans' can be used as an alternative which will store the data in a [H5_Nested_Store](https://github.com/CBI-PITT/zarr_stores/blob/main/zarr_stores/h5_nested_store.py) format which uses sharding along the z-dimension to substantially reduce the number of files created.